-Eric Seranno, MD explains this prehormone is a very active compound,
+Eric Seranno, MD, explains this prohormone is a very active compound,

 and even though Androstene supposedly does not metabolize to

-estrogen directly it will affect estrogens receptors.
+estrogen directly, it will affect estrogen receptors.
 He suggests

-you would be better of spending your money on steroids and get
+you would be better off spending your money on steroids and get

 better results with the same side effects.
 Dr. Serrano explains:

 "In my clinic, 90% of the people that use prohormones

 for a long time will get some type of mental problem, depression,

 anxiety, something, that is why I don't recommend them".

 Serrano feels the manufacturers and resellers of these supplements